 However, the prosperity created by the rebounding economy didn’t extend to everyone.
 Some cities continue to struggle with rising poverty rates that have been climbing for decades.

-Detroit — the No. 1 city that’s getting poorer — has seen the gradual decline of the auto industry over years, culminating with regional stalwart General Motors declaring bankruptcy in 2013 after the recession hit the company hard.
+Detroit — one of the U.S. cities that are getting poorer — has seen the gradual decline of the auto industry over years, culminating with regional stalwart General Motors declaring bankruptcy in 2013 after the recession hit the company hard.
 Since 1969, wages have fallen by about 60 percent in real terms, while nearly four in 10 city residents are living in poverty.

 Delinquency Rates for Mortgages and Credit Cards Are Down